If your PC speakers stop working suddenly or the audio port malfunctions, you can wirelessly use your Android phone’s speaker for your PC for free.

 Customize app settings

-The above information is enough to set up both the PC and Android app to starting streaming audio.
+The above information is enough to set up both the PC and Android apps to start streaming audio.
 However, if you are facing problems or are interested in optimizing audio according to your need, there are some tweaks.

 Note: Some of the options are only available in the premium version, but you can still make basic changes in the free version.